Buxton Festival Book Weekend

 Buxton International Festival of Opera, Music and Literature 2018

-2017 internationally renowned and award-winning Buxton International Festival, featuring opera, music and books, will take place from 7 to 23 July 2017.
+The 2018 internationally renowned and award-winning Buxton International Festival, featuring opera, music and books, will take place from 6th to 22nd July 2018.

 For the Opera dates click here.